"I don't know the names of all the children in my house."

 In his town, polygamy is legal.
 Despite growing up in extreme poverty, Mzee soon managed to turn around and began accumulating wealth and prestige.
 Soon after, he becomes the chief of his village for several decades.
 The purpose of this mission was nothing but Make sure “yes” from the family Every time he showed interest in a woman.

 Since he got married at the age of 16, he kept saying “I do” to different women until he was 21 years old.
 Until then, Mzee had only two children who threatened to exterminate his clan.
-My late father had two wives and only two children.
+My late father was married to two wives and had only two children.
 This is the danger of extinction of our family and clan.Mzee explained.

+In this way, the Ugandan farmer began to expand his family and fathered an additional 100 children to ensure the continuation of his bloodline.
+Now, the work of continuing to expand his clan is being done by his children and grandchildren.

 The farmer asserted that he could never be satisfied with a single woman, and added that whoever accepts a single woman is “a sign of his birth.”
 Male, but with female hormones“.